genterist/openMRS-Security/Capstone/FINAL.md

 9. Underprotected API

    a.
-Descriptions: a mallicious insider with no patient record read privilege was able to exploit bugs in API (either native or third party) and made the API to display full list of patients.
+Descriptions: a malicious insider with no patient record read privilege was able to exploit bugs in API (either native or third party) and made the API to display full list of patients.
 Inspecting network logs may reveal suspicious http requests.

    b.
 Tools: any http header sniff and analyzer, built-in browser developer tool, portable fuzzer tools ...